KNME-TV

-KNME-TV (channel 5), branded on-air as NM PBS, is a PBS member television station in Albuquerque, New Mexico, United States.
+KNME-TV (channel 5), branded New Mexico PBS or NM PBS, is a PBS member television station in Albuquerque, New Mexico, United States.
 Jointly owned by the University of New Mexico and Albuquerque Public Schools, it is a sister station to Santa Fe–licensed KNMD-TV (channel 5).
-Both stations share studios on UNM's North Campus on University Boulevard Northeast in Albuquerque, while KNME-TV's transmitter is located atop Sandia Crest.
+The two stations share studios on UNM's North Campus on University Boulevard Northeast in Albuquerque; KNME-TV's transmitter is located atop Sandia Crest.

 History

 In 1957, the University of New Mexico Board of Regents and Albuquerque Public Schools reached a deal to jointly file for the channel 5 educational allocation in Albuquerque.
 The application was filed with the Federal Communications Commission on July 19 and granted on October 23.
 Plans were drawn up to use the new station to beam junior college classes to outlying areas, while a studio was set up in a converted sorority house on the UNM campus.

 Edith Buchanan's English class was the first program broadcast over KNME-TV on May 1, 1958.
 By 1960, the station had expanded from college courses to provide programs for Albuquerque public school students in science and Spanish.
 That same year, a Ford Foundation grant enabled the station to purchase its first video tape equipment.
 In 1969, KNME began live coverage of the New Mexico state legislature.